 As an engineer, how can you know if the innovative resource is truly a modern marvel, or more of a flimsy idea cooked up by clever marketing tactics?

-No worries—being a member of Industrial Visualizations, these are doubts I encounter on a fairly regular basis.
+No worries—being a member of Impatient Cow Productions, these are doubts I encounter on a fairly regular basis.
 So, to better help you know if your engineering project needs the help of 3D animation, consider a few of the following:

 You’re Routinely Interacting with Non-Engineers